Polygon (MATIC) wallet

 • Stand-alone networks

-Secured chains rely on existing security solutions: they don't provide their own security.
-These solutions could come directly from Ethereum or from a pool of professional validators.
+Secured chains rely on existing security solutions: they don't provide their security.
+These solutions could come directly from Ethereum or a pool of professional validators.
 This option offers high security, and it's quickly scalable.
 That makes it favorable for startups and security-focused projects.
 Its downside is that it heavily relies on the security provider.

-Stand-alone chains provide their own security solution, like a Proof-of-Stake consensus model.
+Stand-alone chains provide their security solution, like a Proof-of-Stake consensus model.
 This gives a high degree of independence, but it requires a high number of reliable validators.
 This model is suitable for established projects with solid communities or enterprise blockchains.

-Why Should Developers Use Polygon network?
+Why Should Developers Use Polygon Network?

 1. Ethereum Compatibility